 If the total amount of reliefs claimed exceeds the relief cap, the tax reliefs will be capped at $80,000.

-Example 1: Total amount of tax reliefs claimed is less than $80,000
+Example 1: Total amount of tax reliefs claimed is more than $80,000

 Mrs Chua is a Singapore tax resident.
-The comparison of her tax computations for YA 2017 and YA 2018 is as follows:
+Her tax computations for YA 2024 is as follows:

 Employment Income of Mrs Chua